NEPAL IS A PLACE FILLED WITH SOUND, LIGHT, ENERGY AND WARMTH. RIVERS FLOW, BIRDLIFE SINGS....

 The geography is incredibly diverse ranging from the highest mountain range in the world the Himalayas to the small and lush rolling hills in the lowlands.

-In terms of the economy Nepal is one of the most skint places in the world in terms of currency with the average yearly income being around $170 a year.
+In terms of the economy Nepal is one of the most skint places in the world with the average yearly income being around $170 a year.
 The main staples for the economy are Tourism, Farming and Fishing.
 On the most part enjoying a simple, healthy, hard working and subsistence based lifestyle.In terms of happiness it is possibly one of the happiest!
 There is a genuine sense of community.

 Travelling around the country is relatively easy as there are plenty of buses available at very cheap rates.
 Even cheaper if your willing to sit on the roof!
 Tourist buses are also abundantly available to the tourist hotspots anyway.
 These are faster and more comfortable but cost more and they’re not quite as eventful as the local buses.
 When you get some fella wandering on with his pet goat!